 Are you worried about traveling to Chattanooga, Houston, Chicago, New Orleans, or Memphis?
 All of these cities have a higher crime rate than Cancun.

-Know that Cancun is safe and keep these numbers in mind when planning your vacation for Spring Break 2023.
+Know that Cancun is safe and keep these numbers in mind when planning your vacation for Summer and fall break 2023.

 You take road trips with the family to cities like St. Louis, New Orleans, and Kansas City without giving it a second thought so do not allow the media to make you believe Mexico is unsafe.